The Testament of Ann Lee

-The Testament of Ann Lee is a 2025 historical drama musical film directed by Mona Fastvold, who co-wrote the screenplay with Brady Corbet.
-It stars Amanda Seyfried as Ann Lee, the founding leader of the Shakers religious sect in the 18th century.
-It also stars Thomasin McKenzie, Lewis Pullman, Tim Blake Nelson, Christopher Abbott, Stacy Martin, Matthew Beard, Scott Handy, Viola Prettejohn, Jamie Bogyo, and David Cale.
+The Testament of Ann Lee (Note: Titled on-screen as The Testament of Ann Lee or The Woman Clothed By The Sun With The Moon Under Her Feet) is a 2025 historical musical drama film directed by Mona Fastvold, who co-wrote it with Brady Corbet.
+The film stars Amanda Seyfried as Ann Lee, the founding leader of the Shakers religious sect in the 18th century.
+It also stars Thomasin McKenzie, Lewis Pullman, Stacy Martin, Tim Blake Nelson, and Christopher Abbott in supporting roles.

-The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 1 September 2025, where it was nominated for the Golden Lion, and is scheduled to be given a limited theatrical release in the United States on 25 December 2025 and the United Kingdom on 20 February 2026 by Searchlight Pictures.

-The film received largely positive reviews from critics, with Seyfried’s performance in particular earning praise.
+The Testament of Ann Lee premiered in the main competition of the 82nd Venice International Film Festival on 1 September 2025, where it was nominated for the Golden Lion.
+Its limited theatrical release from Searchlight Pictures began in the United States on 25 December and the United Kingdom on 27 February 2026.
+The film received positive reviews from critics, with Seyfried receiving acclaim for her performance (often described as "career-best") and earning nominations for the Critics' Choice Movie Award for Best Actress and the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.